Why Am I Experiencing Tenderness Around the Wart with Viral Verrucae?

 Understanding Tenderness: Not Just Pain, But a Signal

 Tenderness is not the same as pain.
 It can feel different, and you usually feel it when you press near the wart, move around, or wear some shoes.
-This feeling shows that the skin and tissue around the viral verrucae and the skin lines might be getting upset.
+This feeling shows that the skin and tissue around the viral verrucae and the skin lines might be getting irritated.
 There could also be keratosis that gets sore or puffy, or is changing because of how you use your feet.

 • Tiny tears in the skin around it